IkarosKappler/plotboilerplate/README.md

 ~~~

-Screenshot:

 ![Simple Demo](https://plotboilerplate.io/repo/screenshots/screenshot-20190220_3_simpledemo.png "The simple demo")

-<a class="btn btn-link" href="https://plotboilerplate.io/repo/demos/00-simple/index.html" title="And the simple demo is here">And the simple demo is here</a>
+Screenshot | <a class="btn btn-link" href="https://plotboilerplate.io/repo/demos/00-simple/index.html" title="And the simple demo is here">And the simple demo is here</a>